DUI Consequences for a Pilot

 The FAA could allege that the airman or pilot violated Section 67.403(a)(1) of the Federal Aviation Regulations in that the airman made or caused to be made a fraudulent or intentionally false statement on an application for a medical certificate.

-Pursuant to Section 67.403(b), this intentionally false statement entered on an application for a medical certification is a basis for revocation of your Airline Transport Pilot, Flight Engineer and Medical Certificates and any other medical and airman certificates issued to the pilot.
+Pursuant to Section 67.403(b), this intentionally false statement entered on an application for medical certification is a basis for revocation of your Airline Transport Pilot, Flight Engineer, and Medical Certificates and any other medical and airman certificates issued to the pilot.

-2. The airman must immediately surrender the Airline Transport Pilot Certificate, Flight Engineer Certificate and Medical Certificate, and any other medical and airman certificates, by mail or delivery to:
+- The airman must immediately surrender the Airline Transport Pilot Certificate, Flight Engineer Certificate and Medical Certificate, and any other medical and airman certificates by mail or delivery to:

-The failure to immediately surrender the airman certificates will subject the airman to further legal enforcement action, including a civil penalty of up to $1,100 a day for each day you fail to surrender it.
+Failure to immediately surrender the airman certificates will subject the airman to further legal enforcement action, including a civil penalty of up to $1,100 a day for each day the certificate is not surrendered.

 The Appeal of the Emergency Order of Revocation